Oil & Petroleum Chemistry

-- Develop more efficient ways of turning petroleum into automotive or aviation fuel
+- Developing more efficient ways of turning petroleum into automotive or aviation fuel

 - Petroleum characterization, e.g., “fingerprint” oil leaked in a spill to trace its origin

-- Explore potential new sites for drilling activities
+- Exploring potential new sites for drilling activities

-- Develop new products from petroleum feedstocks or improve feedstock blends
+- Developing new products from petroleum feedstocks; improving feedstock blends

-- Specialists in chemometrics use statistical and computer expertise to put install and use delicate lab instruments online under the hostile conditions of a refinery— including temperature extremes, vibrations from surrounding equipment, continuous operation, and locations that make monitoring difficult
+- Specialists in chemometrics install and operate delicate lab instruments under the hostile conditions of a refinery (e.g., temperature extremes, vibrations from surrounding equipment, etc.)

 Oil and petroleum chemists spend most of their time working in the lab.
 They may go into the refinery occasionally or collect samples in the field.
 Chemists work in groups and often with chemical engineers, physicists, lawyers, and economists.